openstack/nova/doc/source/cli/nova-manage.rst

     nova-manage libvirt update_machine_type \
         [INSTANCE_UUID] [MACHINE_TYPE] [--force]

-Set or update the recorded machine type of an instance.
+Set or update the recorded machine type of instance ``INSTANCE_UUID`` to machine type ``MACHINE_TYPE``.

-The following criteria must also be met when using this command:
+The following criteria must be met when using this command:

 * The instance must have a ``vm_state`` of ``STOPPED``, ``SHELVED`` or ``SHELVED_OFFLOADED``.

-* The machine type is supported.
+* The machine type must be supported.
 The supported list includes alias and versioned types of ``pc``, ``pc-i440fx``, ``pc-q35``, ``q35``, ``virt`` or ``s390-ccw-virtio``.